MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ### Register the sample application with your Azure Active Directory tenant

-There is one project in this sample.
+There's one project in this sample.
 To register it, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that: